Eternal leaders of North Korea: "Eternal General Secretary" / "Eternal Chairman"

 After the death of Kim Jong Il, the constitution was amended in 2012, declaring him Eternal General Secretary of the Workers' Party of Korea and Eternal Chairman of the National Defence Commission.

 In 2016, the title "eternal leaders of Juche Korea" was introduced by amending the preamble of the constitution, and it was given to Kim Il Sung and Kim Jong Il.

 Head of state role in North Korea after the deaths of Kim Il Sung and Kim Jong Il

 The functions and powers previously belonging to the president were divided between numerous officials: the premier of North Korea; the chairman of the Supreme People's Assembly, chairman of the Standing Committee of the Supreme People's Assembly; and the head of the military, the chairman of the National Defence Commission (replaced by State Affairs Commission of North Korea in 2016) and supreme commander of the Korean People's Army.
-These positions are currently held by Pak Thae-song, Choe Ryong-hae, and Kim Jong Un respectively.
+These positions are currently held by Pak Thae-song, Jo Yong-won, and Kim Jong Un respectively.